prashant0493/Resume/resume.rst

 Career objective
 --------------------
 Being FOSS and Python enthusiast, I believe in learning and growing by sharing knowledge.
-I want to utilize open source platforms to build new solutions, solve complex business problems and constantly keep learning in that order.
+I want to utilize open source platforms to build new solutions, solve complex business problems and to persist my learning.

 skills